bliutwo/pomodoro/README.md

 - [ ] Research [other Python GUI libraries that might be better suited for this](https://stackoverflow.com/questions/2933/how-can-i-create-a-directly-executable-cross-platform-gui-app-using-python).

-### History / Finished TODOs in chronological order
+### History / Finished TODOs in Reverse Chronological Order

+- [x] Add a break at the beginning of the session in order to "ease" into the work session.

+#### True Chronological order starts here

 - [x] Figure out how to import appJar onto my PC.
   - [x] Run the following command: